riels89/riels89.github.io/README.md

 * N-layer neural network with diffrent update models, batch normalization, and dropout
 * Convolutional Neural Nework
 * Neural Network using Tensorflow
-* RNN using Tensorflow
+* RNN for Image Captioning
-* LSTM with Tensorflow
+* LSTM for Image Captioning
 * Style transfer network using Tensorflow
 * GAN using Tensorflow